Strike on hold as NI meat factory bosses and union to hold talks

 Workers at a Co Armagh meat factory have suspended strike action while conciliation talks take place.

-Late this afternoon UNITE the union issued a statement saying they, along with management from ABP Meats in Lurgan, would be going to talks with the Labour Relations Agency.
+Late on Monday afternoon UNITE the union issued a statement saying they, along with management from ABP Meats in Lurgan, would be going to talks with the Labour Relations Agency.

 UNITE regional officer Brian Hewitt explained that the 24 hour strike at the meat factory had been put on hold to facilitate talks.

-He said the picket would finish and workers would be back to work tomorrow morning (Tuesday).
+He said the picket would finish and workers would be back to work today (Tuesday).

-In a statement late this afternoon, Mr Hewitt said the parties were set to engage with the LRA following today’s action.
+In a statement on Monday afternoon, Mr Hewitt said the parties were set to engage with the LRA following today’s action.

 He said: “240 Unite members at ABP Lurgan, spanning six different nationalities, have been on the picket line since 6 am this morning (Monday) in a dispute centred on the company’s decision to offer a below-inflation pay increase while also seeking to unilaterally impose earlier shift start times which will make childcare arrangements even more difficult for the low-paid workforce.